nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 _Employee Directory_ pane. (e.g. There are 2 employees listed in the current _Employee Directory_ pane.
 The `INDEX`
 should be less or equal to 2.)
-* If _Employee Directory_ currently shows a list of active/unarchived employees (Archived employees are displayed with a red color label, named as `[Archived]`, in front of the name.
+* If _Employee Directory_ currently shows a list of active/unarchived employees (Archived employees are displayed with a red color label, named as `[Archived]`, in front of their names.
 While employees in the active/unarchived employee list don't have this red label.), command `c-archive-list` needs to be used first to see a list of all your archived employees.
 Then, `c-unarchive INDEX` can be used to unarchive a specified employee identified by `INDEX`.